Ray Reardon: Retirement, death and legacy

 Reardon was appointed a Member of the Order of the British Empire (MBE) in the 1985 Birthday Honours for services to snooker.
-He resides in Devon, and is the president of the golf club in Churston, a position that he has held since at least 2004, having been a member since the 1970s.
+He resided in Devon, and was the president of the golf club in Churston, a position that he had held since 2001, having been a member since the 1970s.
 He made a playing appearance at a Snooker Legends evening in Plymouth in July 2010.
 The Welsh Open trophy was renamed the Ray Reardon Trophy in his honour, starting with the 2017 edition of the tournament.

+Reardon died of cancer on 19 July 2024, at the age of 91.
+Three-time world champion Mark Williams led tributes to his fellow Welshman, describing Reardon as "one of the best sportspeople ever from Wales and the best snooker player."

 Performance and rankings timeline

 Career finals

 Sources for the ranking and non-ranking final results can be found in the Performance timeline section above.